Chicago selected for George Lucas' 'storytelling' museum

 "No other museum like this exists in the world, making it a tremendous educational, cultural and job creation asset for all Chicagoans, as well as an unparalleled draw for international tourists," he added.

-The museum will feature valuable artworks by the likes of Norman Rockwell, John Tenniel and Maxfield Parrish.
-The museum's board will vote on Wednesday to approve Chicago as its new home.
+The museum will feature valuable artworks by the likes of Normal Rockwell, John Tenniel and Maxfield Parrish.
+The museum's board will vote on Wednesday to approve Chicago as the its new home.

 "We are honored to be partnering with the city of Chicago and the many cultural, educational and community groups that have come forward with ideas about how the LMNA will add to their vibrant work," Lucas said in a statement.